Assumption High School (Kentucky): Athletics

-Assumption offers 15 sports sanctioned by the Kentucky High School Athletic Association (KHSAA) which include archery, basketball, bowling, cheerleading, cross country, dance, field hockey, golf, lacrosse, soccer, softball, swimming, tennis, track and field, and volleyball.
+Assumption offers sports sanctioned by the Kentucky High School Athletic Association (KHSAA.)

 Assumption has been awarded national titles in dance and volleyball, and has many times taken runner-up in track, volleyball, and field hockey.
 The dance team has won three national titles: 1999, 2003, and 2005.
 The volleyball team has won seven national championships, including in 1996, 2000, 2001, and 2005.
 They have also won 19 state titles in the past 22 years, winning four in a row in 2013, with the most recent in 2015.
 The volleyball team at Assumption currently ranks #1 in the country according to USA Today.
 The Field Hockey team has won the KHSAA State Championship 10 times, with the most recent being in 2019.